-CHAPTER 3 | Adding Services
+CHAPTER 3 | Adding Endpoints

 -o file Specifies the filename for the generated contract.
 The default is to append -service to the name of the imported contract. -d dir Specifies the output directory for the generated contract. -L file Specifies the location of your Artix license file.
-The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -d Specifies that the tool runs in quiet mode.
-No output will be shown on the console.
-This includes error messages. -h Specifies that the tool will display a usage message. -V Specifies that the tool runs in verbose mode.
+The default behavior is to check IT_PRODUCT_DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -verbose Specifies that the tool runs in verbose mode. -h Displays the tool's usage statement. -A Displays the tool's version.